bitcoinops/bitcoinops.github.io/_topics/en/silent-payments.md

 ## Required.
 Use Markdown formatting.
 Only one paragraph.
 No links allowed.
 ## Should be less than 500 characters
 excerpt: >
-  **Silent payments** are a type of payment that can be made to a unique onchain address for every payment even though the receiver provided the spender with a reusable (offchain) address.
+  **Silent payments** unlocks the ability to receive private payments from anyone on a single static address without requiring any interaction or extra on-chain overhead.
 This helps improve privacy.

 ---